Home Buying #Featured articles

 How Interest Rates are Influenced in Canada

-Since inflation is the most important factor driving BoC’s rate decisions, to reach their 2% inflation target, they need to continually adjust the policy interest rate to control inflation and bring it back down.
+Canada’s inflationary pressures are driven mainly by consumer spending, the housing and labour markets, and immigration.
+Since inflation is one of the most critical factors driving the BoC’s rate decisions, to reach their 2% target, they need to continually adjust the policy interest rate to control and stabilize inflation.

 Will Interest Rates Climb to a New All-Time High?